Roll20/help.roll20.net/_posts/2012-04-21-terms-of-service.markdown

 #Support

-Support for Roll20 is provided via our support portal at [http://roll20.uservoice.com](http://roll20.uservoice.com), which you can also access by clicking the “Help & Support” button along the bottom of most pages on Roll20.
-You can also get in touch with us via email at [team@roll20.net](mailto:team@roll20.net).

-We also continuously update the [Roll20 Knowledgebase](http://roll20.uservoice.com/knowledgebase) so that users can help themselves.
+Support for Roll20 is provided via our [Community Forums](http://community.roll20.net).
+We also provide a [Help and Documentation Site](http://help.roll20.net) with guides and screencasts that provide instruction on performing commont tasks.

 #Access to your data